 Meal kits.
 These pre-packed dinner fixings took the U.S. online retail grocery market by storm a few years ago.
 Combining fresh with fast, boxes arrive at your front door with all the pre-portioned ingredients and step-by-step recipe cards to make a home-made meal in about 30 minutes.
 Requiring little effort, they offer a home-cooked meal experience without having to do any of the shopping.

-While the home delivery model and meal kit subscription services have subsided a bit, data shows that demand among consumers is strong overall through both online and in-store retail.
+While the home delivery model and meal kit subscription services subsided, the dip appeared to be temporary.
+The meal kit delivery service outlook suggests a compound annual growth rate (CAGR) of 17.4% through 2030.
 Food and beverage manufacturers can attract this strong segment of consumers by understanding the appeal of meal kit services and what consumers look for.